UKCloud/documentation/articles/other/other-sco-free-trials.md

 Prior to your trial, you will be engaged by a Cloud Architect to identify the goals you are working towards, and to ensure that your trial meets them.

-Throughout the trial period, we will assign you a Dedicated Support Engineer, who will provide support for any issues you may encounter or questions you may have.
+Throughout the trial period, we will assign you a dedicated Support Engineer, who will provide support for any issues you may encounter or questions you may have.

 At the end of your free trial, you can seamlessly move to a billed service, leveraging any of the work you have already completed in the live trial environment.